Recruiters: how do you verify real blockchain experience before the interview?

 Document as you build.
 Even small build logs or Mirror posts show journey, not just result.
 Recruiters apparently notice that.

-Focus on one real projects worked.
+Focus on one real project with visible ownership.
 Having one real dApp or contract with measurable on-chain activity is stronger than listing 5 boilerplate repos.

 Show collaboration.
 Hackathons or DAO discussions reveal how you think, not just how you code.